temetvince/x4/station_profiles.md

 ## Ware Price Ranges and Specifications

-This manual provides detailed information on various wares, including their price ranges, types, volumes, and average prices.
-Prices are listed as a percentage progression from 0% to 100%, with corresponding credit values (cr) and additional details.
+The following table lists the wares available in X4 along with their price ranges at different percentages, group classifications, types, volumes, and minimum, maximum, and average prices.
+Reference this table when setting up station profiles.

 ### Ware Listings